 3 – In Gold Beach a large artificial harbor was built, it is located in Arromanches.
 We can still see the remains of the artificial harbor.
 The goal of the British was to free Bayeux, first big city liberated.
 Arromanches 360 offers a circular cinema that presents the integral history of the Battle of Normandy.

 4 – Juno Beach was where the Canadian landed.
 The D-Day, 14,000 Canadians and 9,000 British arrived.
-They lost many men in this sectors.
+They lost many men in this sector.

 5 – Sword Beach was the only sector composed by French soldiers, with other nationalities, mainly English.